ixofoundation/genesis/ixo-4/README_INSTALL.md

 3. Access the root user's home directory and clone the repository
     ```
     cd $HOME
-    git clone https://github.com/ixofoundation/genesis.git && cd genesis && git checkout -b impacthub-3
+    git clone https://github.com/ixofoundation/genesis.git && cd genesis && git checkout -b ixo-4
     ```

-    The impacthub-3 directory includes:
+    The ixo-4 directory includes:
-    - The network's genesis file `genesis.json`, which includes impacthub-3's network details, parameters and starting data.
+    - The network's genesis file `genesis.json`, which includes ixo-4's network details, parameters and starting data.
-    - `InstallImpacthub.sh`, which is to be run in the next step to install all the requirements and blockchain software to participate in the network.
+    - `Installixo.sh`, which is to be run in the next step to install all the requirements and blockchain software to participate in the network.

-4. Access the impacthub-3 folder and run the installation script:
+4. Access the ixo-4 folder and run the installation script:
     ```
-    cd impacthub-3
+    cd ixo-4
-    bash InstallImpacthub.sh
+    bash Installixo.sh
     ```

     This script goes through the following steps: